Migraines & Head Pain

 “But my headaches have clear triggers — so they’re physical”

 All pain is real; migraines and headaches are physical pain.
-But determinnig the cause of pain can require some tricky investigation.
+But determining the cause of pain can require some tricky investigation.
 For example, triggers are different than causes.
 And triggers can be learned and unlearned through a process called neuroplasticity.
 Again, here’s Dr. Schubiner on triggers:

 Many patients and doctors view migraines as being caused by hormonal changes or by weather, smells, light or foods.
 Obviously those factors don’t cause migraine in every one.
 They are best considered to be “triggers” of migraine, i.e., they trigger the brain to activate the painful responses.
 Yet, recent studies by Martin and Hougaard [links to studies below] have shown that many of these triggers are not reproducible, and that avoiding triggers is often counter-productive in the long run.
 My clinical experience suggests that these triggers can be turned off, or unlearned.